nessan/bit/README.md

 # README

-`bit` is a header-only C++ library for numerical work in _bit-space_, which mathematicians call {gf2}[], the simplest Galois field with just two elements 0 & 1.
+`bit` is a header-only C++ library for numerical work in _bit-space_, which mathematicians call [GF2][].
+This is the simplest Galois field with just two elements, 0 and 1.
 All arithmetic operations in bit-space are mod 2, so what starts in bit-space stays in bit-space.

 The library provides vector and matrix classes for performing linear algebra in bit-space.
 The [`bit::vector`][] class represents _bit_vectors_, and the [`bit::matrix`][] class represents _bit-matrices_.
 The library also has a [`bit::polynomial`][] class to represent _bit-polynomials_ over GF(2).